elizobo/LR_tutorial/index.md

 And finally, compare the models you've made.
 We'll extract the corrected Archaic Information Criterion value, AICc, from each model.
 -  The AICc is a number that indicates the model prediction error, so the lower the value the better the model.
 -  AICc puts a greater penalty on the number of parameters used in a model than AIC and is particularly good for smaller datasets.
 However, even with larger datasets like this, the AICc value ends up converging with AIC so it's generally best just to use AICc.
--  You can only compare AICc values on models using the same dataset and predicting the same response variable.
+-  You can only compare AICc values on models that use the same dataset and are predicting the same response variable.

 ```r
 # Compare ur models with AICc galfriend!